Healthy Homes Assessment Meeanee

 Home Assessments Meeanee for Rental Properties

-• Does the ceiling insulation need topping up or replacing?
+• Do you think the ceiling insulation need topping up or replacing?

-• Do you have enough drainage? stopping of draughts?
+• Are there enough drainage and stopping of draughts?

 home assessments for rental properties